bxdoan/bxdoan/README.md

 <div align="center">

-> It’s not the years in your life that count.
-It’s the life in your years.
+> There’s no shame in falling down!
+True shame is to not stand up again!

-> — Abraham Lincoln —
+> — Shintar Midorima —

 </div>